JustMili0/LeftForgotten/.Changelogs/WIP-1.2.0-Changelog.md

 ### ***NEW CONTENT***
 - Items now render as billboards while on-ground
 - [WIP] Made the Chest, Crafting Table and Furnace also remodel in GUI
-- Updated textures for [TODO] Brittle Bedrock and Feature Void
+- Updated textures for Brittle Bedrock and Feature Void

 ### ***CHANGES***
 - Now going back between `left_forgotten:alpha_minecraft` and any other dimension doesn't reset player's hunger, it just pauses as it is and resumes when you're out
 - Players using Better Combat are no longer granted a attack speed boost in `left_forgotten:alpha_minecraft`
 - Mount health is no longer hidden when player is in creative, matching vanilla
+- [WIP] Feature Void now renders similarly to the Barrier Block
+- [TODO] All blocks and items added by the mod now have matching tags with their vanilla counterparts (Including vanilla, `c` or "common" tags, neo/forge-specific and fabric-specific tags)

 ### ***BUG FIXES/TECHNICAL CHANGES***
 - Fixed effects not applying from eaten Suspicious Stews